ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 packets = scapy.rdpcap('../apt1.pcapng')
 new_packet = packet[7]
+initial_time = packet[7].time
 del new_packet['UDP'].chksum
 del new_packet['IP'].len
 del new_packet['UDP'].len
 packet_prefix = str(new_packet["DNS"]["DNS Question Record"].qname).partition('dtt')[0]
 new_packet["DNS"]["DNS Question Record"].qname = bytes((packet_prefix + new_DNS).encode())
 new_packet = new_packet.__class__(bytes(new_packet))
+new_packet.time = initial_time

 packets.pop(7)
 packets.insert(7, new_packet)

 ```

 In the above code the following has been done: First the cheksum, IP length and UDP length from the new packet is deleted.
 Then the prefix is extracted from the domain and assembled with our desired domain.The domain is now anonymized as desired at the beginning of the task.
+In the initial_time variable is the time of the beginning packet assigned.
+Otherwise, the packet would have the current time when it is recreated.
 Afterwards, the element at position 7 is deleted with the pop function and our new packet is inserted with the insert function.

 You can now proceed as follows: You iterate over all packages and create a variable that always remembers the current index.
 If the packet has a DNS layer, a new packet is created and anonymized.
 Afterwards this packet is stored in a dictionary with the index of the original packet as key and the new packet as value.
 At the end you iterate over the dictionary and delete the packet at this index of the intial list of packets and insert the new packet.